joshhjacobson/website/content/authors/admin/_index.md

 - name: University of Wollongong

 # Short bio (displayed in user profile at end of posts)
-bio: PhD Candidate in Applied Statistics.
+bio: Ph.D.
+Candidate in Applied Statistics.

 # Interests to show in About widget
 # interests: